-There is one item that we do think is worth spending your money on — a car seat.
 Car seats have expiry dates as plastic will break down over time.
 We do not recommend purchasing a car seat second hand as it is important to know the car seat’s history.
 Even if there is no visible damage, the plastic may have been weakened by being dropped or having been in an accident.
 The instruction booklet for the car seat is invaluable as you learn to adjust it to fit your baby.

 Cindy and Jana are Registered Nurses and International Board Certified Lactation Consultants who have assisted over 20,000 families.

 - Download their free ebook: 5 Crucial Ways to Prepare for Breastfeeding.

 - Sign up for their free mini breastfeeding course: Getting Ready to Breastfeed.